jamen/lavish/README.md

 ```

 ## Usage
-Install packages with the CLI:
+The CLI usage should be 100% compatible with `npm install`.

+Using the CLI directly:
 ```sh
 lavish <...packages>
 ```

-Using the shim as an alias.
+Using the CLI shim on `npm`:
 ```sh
 alias npm=lavish-shim
 ```